Security Model

 as , and the MaxNumOperators

 as .
 Any set of unique chunks can be used to recover the blob.
-We let , which is the number of chunks assigned to validator , divided by the number of chunks needed for recover the blob.
+We let , which is the number of chunks assigned to validator , divided by the number of chunks needed to recover the blob.
 We also denote as the percentage of quorum stake which is assigned to the validator .
 The minimum percentage of the total stake that a group of validators must collectively hold in order to possess enough chunks to recover the blob is denoted by .
-The confirmation threshold, safety threshold, and liveness threshold are denoted as , and .
-Additionally, and .
 The key terminology is summarized below for reference:

 Term | Symbol | Description |